spotinst/help/src/docs/elastigroup/getting-started/create-an-elastigroup-for-aws.md

 #### Fallback to On-Demand

-If no Spot instances are available, an On-demand instance will be provisioned to meet the capacity requirement.
+If no Spot instances are available, an on-demand instance will be provisioned to meet the capacity requirement.

 #### Utilize Commitment Plans